 I said goodbye to last year in style with a quick winter weekend in Morzine, France.
 While I love skiing and had a blast skiing in Chamonix before, I decided to use the time to rest up instead before the holiday mayhem.
 Instead, there was tons of wintry activities to look forward to, delicious cosy meals, and plenty of bubbles by the hot tub.
 Yas girl, I was ready.

-I strongly suggest you use up a bit of you holiday time to try a snowy weekend this year before the season is over.
+I strongly suggest you use up a bit of you holiday time to try a snowy weekend this year before the season is over, whether it’s Switzerland or the hills of Massachusetts.
 While I’m all about dreaming of beaches when it’s chilly out too, there’s a certain magic about snow-filled landscapes and the quiet calm of freshly fallen powder.
 It’s tranquil and comforting to tuck in for a few days and admire winter’s natural beauty.

 So here’s some guidance for booking a ski weekend in Morzine, France – whether you decide to hit the slopes or not!